stanfordnlp/dspy/docs/docs/dspy-usecases.md

 | **[Tessel AI](https://tesselai.com/)** | Enhancing human-machine interaction with data use cases. |
 | **[Dicer.ai](https://dicer.ai/)** | Uses DSPy for marketing AI to get the most from their paid ads |

+Though we are aware of plenty of usage at Fortune 500 companies, this list only includes companies that have OKed being included for specific products so far.

 ## A Few Providers and Integrations

 | **Name** | **Link** |